 Includes information on average tariff rates and types that U.S. firms should be aware of when exporting to the market.

 Customs duty is assessed on the fair market value of imported goods at the time they are landed in the UK.
-Import prices for products entering the UK generally consist of: Cost, Insurance, Freight and Duty, with standard VAT of 20% levied on the aggregate value.
+Import prices for products entering the UK generally consist of: Cost, Insurance, Freight and Duty, with a standard VAT of 20% levied on the aggregate value.
 VAT is reduced to 5% for some goods and services such as children’s car seats and home energy.
 VAT is further reduced to 0% for certain goods such as food and children’s clothing.
 More information on VAT can be found by visiting VAT Rates.

 For example, under Ex Works (EXW), the buyer is responsible for everything from export clearance at the start of the journey to import clearance and payment of customs duties at the end of the journey.
 At the other end of the spectrum, all obligations are placed on the seller under Delivered Duty Paid (DDP).
-The importer of record will need customs data, systems, and resource in place to manage the associated compliance responsibilities.
+The importer of record will need customs data, systems, and resources in place to manage the associated compliance responsibilities.

-To view Trade Tariffs, commodity codes, duty and VAT rates, please visit HMRC’s Tariff Commodity Look-Up page.
+To view Trade Tariffs, commodity codes, duty, and VAT rates, please visit HMRC’s Tariff Commodity Look-Up page.